A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 How much does content cost?

 The cost of creating content for your business website will vary depending on the amount.
 The average price of a page of content is $975 for graphics and copy.
 If more graphics or copy is needed, then the cost increases.

 Features of a Business Website

-This section will identify many features that go into building your website and which mix is right for your business.
+This section identifies the many features that go into building your website.

 2-4 hours of strategy work will help define your ideal customer and craft an appealing marketing message that will help drive toward your revenue goals.